ClusterCockpit/cc-backend/README.md

 [![Build](https://github.com/ClusterCockpit/cc-backend/actions/workflows/test.yml/badge.svg)](https://github.com/ClusterCockpit/cc-backend/actions/workflows/test.yml)

 This is a Golang backend implementation for a REST and GraphQL API according to the [ClusterCockpit specifications](https://github.com/ClusterCockpit/cc-specifications).
-It also includes a web interface for ClusterCockpit based on the components implemented in [cc-frontend](https://github.com/ClusterCockpit/cc-frontend), which is included as a git submodule.
+It also includes a web interface for ClusterCockpit.
 This implementation replaces the previous PHP Symfony based ClusterCockpit web-interface.
+[Here](https://github.com/ClusterCockpit/ClusterCockpit/wiki/Why-we-switched-from-PHP-Symfony-to-a-Golang-based-solution) is a discussion of the reasons why we switched from PHP Symfony to a Golang based solution.

 ## Overview

 This is a golang web backend for the ClusterCockpit job-specific performance monitoring framework.
 It provides a REST API for integrating ClusterCockpit with a HPC cluster batch system and external analysis scripts.
 Data exchange between the web frontend and backend is based on a GraphQL API.
-The web frontend is also served by the backend using [Svelte](https://svelte.dev/) components implemented in [cc-frontend](https://github.com/ClusterCockpit/cc-frontend).
+The web frontend is also served by the backend using [Svelte](https://svelte.dev/) components.
 Layout and styling is based on [Bootstrap 5](https://getbootstrap.com/) using [Bootstrap Icons](https://icons.getbootstrap.com/).
 The backend uses [SQLite 3](https://sqlite.org/) as relational SQL database by default.
 It can optionally use a MySQL/MariaDB database server.
-Finished batch jobs are stored in a so called job archive following [this specification](https://github.com/ClusterCockpit/cc-specifications/tree/master/job-archive).
+Finished batch jobs are stored in a file-based job archive following [this specification](https://github.com/ClusterCockpit/cc-specifications/tree/master/job-archive).
 The backend supports authentication using local accounts or an external LDAP directory.
 Authorization for APIs is implemented using [JWT](https://jwt.io/) tokens created with public/private key encryption.

 ## Demo Setup